jackoconnor/computation_for_sci/Biology/README.md

-# Biology exercises for the course
+# Biology exercises for the module.